-For dischargers granted a dilution credit or mixing zone, the Water Boards could direct that a higher concentration of effluent than the IWC be used for a species sensitivity screening to increase the likelihood that potential effects might be observed.For non-continuous dischargers that are seasonal or intermittent dischargers, species sensitivity screening tests for either chronic or acute toxicity could be conducted using effluent that is not discharged into surface waters.
+For dischargers granted a dilution credit or mixing zone, the Water Boards could direct that a higher concentration of effluent than the IWC be used for a species sensitivity screening to increase the likelihood that potential effects might be observed.
+If the species sensitivity screening is run with very dilute effluent, the percent effect might be small for all species tested, which could make it difficult to determine which species is the most sensitive to the effluent.
+When a discharger is granted dilution, running the screening at a higher concentration of effluent would provide a greater likelihood that some effects may be observed, providing more robust results and greater confidence in the results of the screening.
+Species sensitivity screening conducted using a higher concentration than the IWC specified in a discharger’s NPDES permit would not be used to assess compliance with the MMEL or MDEL in the Toxicity Provisions.

+For non-continuous dischargers that are seasonal or intermittent dischargers, species sensitivity screening tests for either chronic or acute toxicity could be conducted using effluent that is not discharged into surface waters.
 The effluent would need to be representative of the effluent that will be discharged to surface waters.
 One example of effluent not discharged into surface water that may be used for species sensitivity screening is effluent discharged onto land because of a prohibition on discharge into surface water during the summer season.

 The Water Boards would have the discretion to choose how the most sensitive species is selected.
 The Water Boards would document how the most sensitive species is selected.
-The Regional Water Board should, in most cases, select the species exhibiting the highest percent effect at the IWC as the most sensitive species.
-However, the Regional Water Boards would have the discretion to specify a species that does not exhibit the highest percent effect at the IWC as the most sensitive species.
+The l Water Boards should, in most cases, select the species exhibiting the highest percent effect at the IWC as the most sensitive species.
+However, the Regional Water Boards would have the discretion to specify a species that does not exhibit the highest percent effect at the IWC as the most sensitive species if the Water Board identifies the basis for selecting a different approach.

-After the Water Board specifies how the most sensitive species is selected, a different species may be selected as the most sensitive species when the selected species cannot be used.
-One example of when the selected species cannot be used is when the discharger encounters unresolvable test interference for the most sensitive species.
-Unresolvable test interference occurs when changes in environmental conditions such as pH, temperature, salinity, hardness, the concentration of solids in the test sample, or other factors influences or alters the toxicity test results for the selected species.
-Another example is when the discharger or the laboratory conducting the toxicity test are unable to secure a reliable and usable supply of test organisms.
+The Regional Water Boards may specify in the NPDES permit that the Executive Officer or Executive Director, as applicable, may allow temporary use of the next applicable species as the most sensitive species when the discharger submits documentation and the Executive Officer or Executive Director determines that the discharger has encountered unresolvable test interference or cannot secure a reliable supply of test organisms.
+Use of the next applicable species as the most sensitive species should be on a temporary basis.
+Once a test interference has been resolved or a reliable supply of the original most sensitive species test organisms can be secured, the discharger would be required to return to using the original most sensitive species.

 The Water Boards would specify the most sensitive species and IWC in NPDES permits.
-When the species sensitivity screening is conducted within 18 months after the permit is issued then, the Regional Water Board will specify the most sensitive species in the permit until the species sensitivity screening is completed.
-The permit must also contain language indicating that either the Regional Water Board or the executive officer or executive director may determine the most sensitive species based on the results of the species sensitivity tests.
+When the species sensitivity screening is conducted within 18 months after the permit is issued, then the Regional Water Board will specify the most sensitive species in the permit until the species sensitivity screening is completed.
+The permit must also contain language indicating that either the Regional Water Board or the Executive Officer or Executive Director may determine the most sensitive species based on the results of the species sensitivity tests.
 The selection of the most sensitive species would be required to be documented in the NPDES fact sheet or an equivalent document.